-To install a host board, follow the steps below:
+To install the host board:

-- 1. Shut your system down. - 2.
-On the controller that you want to add a host board, unfasten the retention screws located under the ejection levers.
+- 1. Shut down your system. - 2.
+On the controller that you want to add a host board, unfasten the retention screw located under the ejection levers.

-3. Push the ejection levers to dislodge the controller from the system (A), then pull to remove from the enclosure (B).
+3. Push down the ejection levers to dislodge the controller from the system (A), then pull to remove from the enclosure (B).

-4. Remove the screws that secure the dummy covers to the enclosure.
+4. Remove the screws from the host board slot.

-5. Orient the new host board to the controller's guide pin, place it carefully, then tighten the thumb screw to secure it in place.
+5. Orient the new host board's guide pin hole to the controller's guide pin, place it carefully, then tighten the thumb screw to secure in place.

 6. Insert the controller carefully into the controller module slot.
-When you feel a contact resistance, push the controller with a small but careful force, then move the ejection levers upwards to secure the controller into the enclosure.
+When you feel a contact resistance, then push the controller with a small but careful force.

-7. To secure the controller to the chassis, fasten the two retention screws to the controller's mounting holes under the ejection levers.
+7. Move the ejection levers upwards to secure the controller to the enclosure, then fasten the two retention screws to the controller's mounting holes under the ejection levers.